Butterflies of New Mexico: The Skippers VIb: Giant Skippers (Hesperiidae: Hesperiinae: Megathymini)

 Agathymus aryxna (Dyar) Arizona Giant-Skipper (updated May 31, 2023)

 Description.
 Arizona Giant-Skipper resembles Orange Giant-Skipper, but it is predominantly dark above, not so orange, with only a pale orange postmedian band.
 They are similar below, too, but Agathymus aryxna has more prominent white spots on the hindwing costa.
 Range and Habitat.
 Arizona Giant-Skippers have a limited range in southeast Arizona, northern Mexico and southwest New Mexico (counties: Gr,Hi,Lu).
 They inhabit Upper Sonoran Zone savannas, usually 4700 to 7000′ elevation.
 Their distribution approaches that of Agathymus neumoegeni and may yet be found to overlap it in Grant or Luna counties, where care is needed to ensure proper identification.
 Life History.
 Palmer’s Agave (Agave palmeri, Agavaceae) is the preferred larval host for Arizona Giant-Skippers.
 Larvae build their “trapdoors” on the undersides of A. palmeri leaves; Orange Giant Skippers build their “trapdoors” on the upperside of A. parryi leaves.
 Flight.
 Arizona Giant-Skippers fly during the same season as Orange Giant-Skippers, but peaking and extending a little later.
 Our records span September 1 to October 24.
-Adults rarely seeks nectar, but instead prefer to buzz and whir around canyon mudholes and roadside puddles.
+Adults rarely seek nectar, but instead prefer to buzz and whirr around canyon mudholes and roadside puddles.
 In seeking electrolytes, they sometimes settle for the perspiration of butterflyers.
 Comments.
 This species is more easily photographed than most other ‘Megs.’
-Ferris (1976) reported both Arizona and Orange Giant Skippers from Cherry Creek Canyon and McMillan Canyon in Grant County.
+Ferris (1976) reported both Arizona and Orange Giant-skippers from Cherry Creek Canyon and McMillan Canyon in Grant County.
 Those specimens should be examined to see if this is a true point of contact between the two species.

 Arizona Giant-Skipper (Agathymus aryxna) Clanton Canyon Trail, Peloncillo Mountains, Hidalgo Co., NM; October 16, 2012 (photo by Elaine Halbedel).